asherikov/ccws/README.md

-`CCWS` is a development environment for ROS, which integrates functionalities of traditional workspaces and CI pipelines in order to facilitate (cross-)compilation, testing, linting, documetation generation, binary package generation.
+`CCWS` is a development environment for ROS, which integrates functionalities of traditional workspaces and CI pipelines in order to facilitate (cross-)compilation, testing, linting, documetation, and binary package generation.
 It is intended to be used both as a CI/CD backbone and a working environment for developers.
+Note, however, that `CCWS` is not really meant to be a ready to use solution, but rather a basis for development of a vendor-specific workflow.

 `CCWS` is in an alpha stage of development and has not been tested with ROS2 yet, but is not conceptually limited to ROS1.